SUMMER 2022 JUNIOR FORUM

 Every student who attends SuperCamp has a personal growth and learning plan available to them from the time they enter middle school up to and including their college years.
 Students who attend Junior Forum have the opportunity to return the next year on the Junior Forum Leadership Track, if they are still in the Junior Forum age range.
 “L-Track” takes students deeper into the learning and life skills curriculum, while incorporating leadership skills that help them develop their personal leadership style.
-As they move into high school, they can attend Senior Forum.
-After their first year in Senior Forum, they can return to the Senior Forum Leadership Team or, as rising 10th graders and graduates of a SuperCamp program, they can attend Leadership Forum.

 Students gain specialized academic strategies applicable in any learning situation.
 Topics covered include effective reading and writing strategies, study skills, creative thinking, meaningful and memorable note-taking, and memorization tools.
 Our goal is to empower students to excel in all subjects.